 The Company continues its strategic review of all of its mineral properties in order to maximize shareholder value.
 The Company is continuing the process of attempting to vend or joint venture some or all of its properties.
-In parallel.
-The Company is reviewing acquisition opportunities to identify an asset (or assets) that could serve as the Company's flagship assets in the coming years.
+In parallel, the Company reviewed acquisition opportunities to identify an asset (or assets) that could serve as the Company's flagship assets in the coming years.
+Troilus is the culmination of these efforts.